 Her elation at learning about the Adverse Childhood Experiences (ACE) study and questionnaire was an unintentional throw-down on her part.
 As I read her post I was compelled to reframe my shame, fear, and overall sense of dread about my own high ACE score.
 (Cissy has given me permission to use her name and to mention her writing.)

 For Cissy, learning her score helped explain her depression and Post Traumatic Stress Disorder (PTSD).
 Prior to reading about her happiness in learning about ACEs science, I had run from my own ACE score of 7+.
-(The score represents the number of “yes” answers one has on a 10-question test.
+(The score represents the number of “yes” answers one has on a 10-question survey.
 Most Americans have a score of 2, representing two “childhood traumas.”
 The greater the number of childhood traumas experienced, the higher the score.)
-The test is central to a groundbreaking study of more than 17,000 Americans done by the Centers for Disease Control and Kaiser Permanente.
+The survey was used and reported on in a groundbreaking study of more than 17,000 Americans done by the Centers for Disease Control and Kaiser Permanente.
 Among the big takeaways from the study?
 The correlation between a higher ACE score and the increased likelihood one has for chronic illness, addiction, divorce, and premature death.)(acestoohigh.com) CDC-Kaiser Permanente Adverse Childhood Experiences (ACE) Study

 Perhaps I ran from my score because I didn’t want it to become an excuse.
 Or I didn’t want to own it.
 Or I didn’t want to think about what my adult children would say their scores were, despite my dedication to giving them what I hope will be viewed as a pretty stable childhood.